-The device provides an external interrupt and internal timer/event counter interrupts.
-The Interrupt Control Register (INTC;0BH) contains the interrupt control bits to set the enable or disable and the interrupt request flags.
+The device provides an external interrupt, an internal timer/event counter interrupt, the A/D converter interrupt and the I2C Bus interrupts.
+The interrupt control register 0 (INTC0;0BH) and interrupt control register 1 (INTC1;1EH) contains the interrupt control bits to set the enable or disable and the interrupt request flags.

 Once an interrupt subroutine is serviced, all the other interrupts will be blocked (by clearing the EMI bit).
 This scheme may prevent any further interrupt nesting.
 Other interrupt requests may happen during this interval but only the interrupt request flag is recorded.
-If a certain interrupt requires servicing within the service routine, the EMI bit and the corresponding bit of INTC may be set to allow interrupt nesting.
+If a certain interrupt requires servicing within the service routine, the EMI bit and the corresponding bit of INTC0 and INTC1 may be set to allow interrupt nesting.
 If the stack is full, the interrupt request will not be acknowledged, even if the related interrupt is enabled, until the SP is decremented.
 If immediate service is desired, the stack must be prevented from becoming full.